refractionPOINT/lce_doc/docs/detecting-related-events.md

 ### Counting Events

-Rules declared using `with child` or `with descendant` have the ability to count a given number of matching events within a given number of seconds.
+Rules declared using `with child` or `with descendant` also have the ability to use `count` and `within` to help scope the events it will statefully match.

 For example, a rule that matches on Outlook writing 5 new .ps1 documents within 60 seconds: